6.3 Ambulation, Assistive Devices, and Fall Risk

 | Plan | Distance and rest points known | Do not improvise a harder route |

 Fall risk changes throughout the day.
 A resident may walk well after breakfast but poorly after pain medication, dialysis, poor sleep, infection, dehydration, or a long therapy session.
-Watch for slower pace, dragging a foot, shuffling, leaning, grabbing furniture, new tremor, shortness of breath, sweating, pale color, confusion, or fear.
-The resident may say, My legs feel like rubber, I need to sit, I feel funny, or I cannot catch my breath.
-These statements require a stop, rest, and report.
+Watch for a slower pace, dragging a foot, shuffling, leaning, grabbing furniture, new tremor, shortness of breath, sweating, pale color, confusion, or fear.
+Statements such as "My legs feel like rubber," "I need to sit," "I feel funny," or "I can't catch my breath" require an immediate stop, rest, and report.
+Chest tightness or chest pain during a walk is an emergency-level finding to report at once.

 Manage tubes and equipment before walking.
-Oxygen tubing, urinary drainage tubing, IV lines, and chair alarms can become trip hazards or be pulled loose.
-The nurse aide does not disconnect equipment unless trained and allowed.
-Instead, ask the nurse for help, keep bags below bladder level when applicable, and make sure tubing is not wrapped around feet or walker legs.
+Oxygen tubing, urinary drainage tubing, intravenous lines, and chair alarms can become trip hazards or pull loose.
+The aide does not disconnect equipment; instead, ask the nurse for help, keep a urinary drainage bag below bladder level and off the floor, and ensure tubing is not wrapped around feet or walker legs.
+Rest breaks are part of safe ambulation -- know where the resident can sit if tired.
+When trailing a wheelchair, keep it close enough to be useful but not so close it clips the heels, and lock the brakes before the resident sits.

 Ambulation also requires dignity.
 Encourage the resident to do what they can: stand from the chair, hold the device, set the pace, choose a safe destination, or decide whether to rest.
 Avoid rushing, scolding, or talking over the resident.
-A resident who is afraid after a fall may need calm cues and small goals.
+A resident who is fearful after a fall may need calm cues and small goals.

 What to Report After Walking

-A resident who usually walks 100 feet with a walker and standby assist stops after 20 feet and says, My chest feels tight and I need to sit.
+A resident who usually walks 100 feet with a walker and standby assist stops after 20 feet and says, "My chest feels tight and I need to sit."
 What should the nurse aide do?

 While helping a resident ambulate with a gait belt, the aide sees the resident's knees begin to buckle.
 What is the best response?